-WRAY: Now, we've managed to maintain a working relationship with all 57 OSCE participating states through the Cyber Informal Working Group and managed to get consensus twice on the various confidence-building measures.
+Ms. WRAY.
+Now, we've managed to maintain a working relationship with all 57 OSCE participating states through the Cyber Informal Working Group and managed to get consensus twice on the various confidence-building measures.
 And I think we're lucky in a sense that the issue is relatively technical and it's focused on reducing misperceptions and figuring out procedures if there were to be an incident.
-So we've been able to keep it at a fairly technical level and make really groundbreaking progress.
+We've been able to keep it at a fairly technical level and make really groundbreaking progress.

-TIERSKY: You mentioned, Jaisha, that the U.S. government's intent to develop confidence-building measures in cyber - sorry, in ICTs, information communication technologies - was not limited to the OSCE but that the United States also participates in the ASEAN Regional Forum and the Organization for American States.
+Mr. TIERSKY.
+You mentioned, Jaisha, that the U.S. Government's intent to develop confidence-building measures in ICTs, information communication technologies, was not limited to the OSCE but that the United States also participates in the ASEAN Regional Forum and the Organization for American States.